Committee on Forestry

 COFO Working Group on Dryland Forests and Agrosilvopastoral Systems

-The Working Group was established as a subsidiary body of the Committee on Forestry in 2014.
-The group develops a comprehensive understanding of dryland forests and agrosilvopastoral systems and promotes scaling up good practices for their protection, sustainable management and restoration, while enhancing environmental and socio-economic resilience and sustainable livelihoods.
+The Working Group works to develop a comprehensive understanding of dryland forests and agrosilvopastoral systems to promote good practices for their protection, sustainable management and restoration.